EOL/publishing/doc/api.md

 Provenance metadata can be found as properties on the trait node or as linked MetaData nodes.

-Properties
-t.source, if available, is a URL provided by the data partner, pointing to the original data source.
+Properties: t.source, if available, is a URL provided by the data partner, pointing to the original data source.
 Other properties are identifiers which can be used to construct URLs.
 For instance, r.resource_id can be used to construct a resource url like https://beta.eol.org/resources/396.
 The EOL trait record URL of the form https://beta.eol.org/pages/328651/data#trait_id=R261-PK22175282 can be constructed from p.page_id and t.eol_pk.

-Nodes
-Most other provenance information can be found on MetaData nodes with three predicates.
+Nodes: Most other provenance information can be found on MetaData nodes with three predicates.
 Adding the following to your query will fetch them, if present:

 OPTIONAL MATCH (t)-[:metadata]->(contr:MetaData)-[:predicate]->(:Term {name:"contributor"})
 OPTIONAL MATCH (t)-[:metadata]->(cite:MetaData)-[:predicate]->(:Term {name:"citation"})